 Drive jumper setting Mode of device(s) Cable connector

 Single device Cable-Select or Master - Black

-Two devices Cable-Select Master Black
+Cable-Select Master Black

-Slave Gray
+Two devices Slave Gray

-Master Master Black or gray
+Two devices Master Master Black or gray

 Slave Slave

 Pin 20 on the IDE connector is removed to match the covered hole on the Ultra DMA cable connector.
 This prevents incorrect insertion when you connect the IDE cable.